Trump Sets the Records Strait on Iranian Tolls in Hormuz

 Advertisement

-"The Reparations Plan outlines a variety of methods to provide restitution, compensation and rehabilitation to individuals who are Black and/or descendants of a chattel enslaved person and have experienced a proven harm in San Francisco," the ordinance reads.
+"The Reparations Plan outlines a variety of methods to provide restitution, compensation, and rehabilitation to individuals who are Black and/or descendants of a chattel enslaved person and have experienced a proven harm in San Francisco," the ordinance reads.

-The fund does not guarantee payments or allocate funds directly but establishes the legal framework for reparations.
+The fund does not guarantee payments or allocate funds directly, but establishes the legal framework for reparations.
 It can also be supported through private donations from individuals, foundations, and other non-city entities.
 Thankfully, no taxpayer money will be allocated to the fund.

-"San Francisco secretly rolled out $5 million-per-person slave reparations for Black residents while in a $1 billion defici," Townhall wrote on X. "They don't have the funds to pay it.
+"San Francisco secretly rolled out $5 million-per-person slave reparations for Black residents while in a $1 billion deficit," Townhall wrote on X. "They don't have the funds to pay it.
 Also: California didn't have slaves."

 "I was elected to drive San Francisco’s recovery, and that’s what I’m focused on every day," Lurie said in a statement.
 "We are not allocating money to this fund — with a historic $1 billion budget deficit, we are going to spend our money on making the city safer and cleaner."